dpbriggs/redis-oxide-py/README.rst

 given threshold.

-When a connection becomes disconnected, the next command issued on that connection will fail and redis-py will raise a ConnectionError to the caller.
+When a connection becomes disconnected, the next command issued on that connection will fail and redis-oxide-py will raise a ConnectionError to the caller.
-This allows each application that uses redis-py to handle errors in a way that's fitting for that specific application.
+This allows each application that uses redis-oxide-py to handle errors in a way that's fitting for that specific application.
 However, constant error handling can be verbose and cumbersome, especially when socket disconnections happen frequently in many production environments.

-To combat this, redis-py can issue regular health checks to assess the liveliness of a connection just before issuing a command.
+To combat this, redis-oxide-py can issue regular health checks to assess the liveliness of a connection just before issuing a command.
 Users can pass ``health_check_interval=N`` to the Redis or ConnectionPool classes or as a query argument within a Redis URL.
 The value of ``health_check_interval``